x-eth/Efficiency-Productivity/How to search HIGH-QUALITY content.md

 ## How to search only the HIGH-QUALITY content on the internet
-***Few people know about Programmable Search Engine, powered by Google, which allow you to customize your search result.***
+***Few people know about Programmable Search Engine, powered by Google, which allows you to customize your search result.***

 </br>
 </br>